ministryofjustice/et_ccd_export/README.md

 ## General Design

 This gem hooks into the ET API application by registering for the 'ClaimExported' event which contains an entire 'Export' in a nested hash.
+An 'Export' contains 2 things - a 'system definition' (with details of username, password, any other connection details etc..) and a 'resource' - which in this case is a claim.
+The system definition is configured in the main admin for each 'external system' (which CCD is just one of - we also have these for ATOS as well).

-As well as the 'external system definition' (for auth details etc..), the claim, along with its claimants, respondents, representatives, the pdf file etc..
+The claim also includes its claimants, respondents, representatives, the pdf file etc..

 The idea being that this is generally for 'external stuff' to deal with - preventing the need for the this gem to share the database with the API.
 The handler could even be in an external process.
 Note that when we register for this event, we ask for it to be async so that sidekiq is involved for its